-A brownfields is a property whose expansion, redevelopment, or reuse is complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
+A brownfield is a property whose expansion, redevelopment, or reuse is complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

 Cleaning up and reinvesting in brownfields properties yield many benefits to a community.
-These range from increasing the local tax base, property redevelopment, and job growth to taking development pressures off of open land, as well as improving and protecting the environment and people's health.
+These range from increasing the local tax base, property redevelopment, and job growth to taking development pressures off of open land, and most importantly improving and protecting the environment and people's health.

-Through grants received from the U.S. Environmental Protection Agency, the City of Portland is able to provide financial assistance in the form of low interest loans and grants to assist those wanting to clean up contaminated sites within the boundaries of Portland.
+Through grants received from the U.S. Environmental Protection Agency, the City of Portland is able to cover the cost of site assessments and provide financial assistance in the form of low interest loans and grants to assist those needing to clean up contaminated sites within the boundaries of Portland.

-If you have questions about the City's Brownfields Program or have a specific site in mind for cleanup, please contact Nelle Hanig in the Economic Development Department at (207) 756-8019 or firstname.lastname@example.org
+If you have questions about the City's Brownfields Program or have a specific site in mind for assessment and/or cleanup, please contact Nelle Hanig in the Housing & Economic Development Department at (207) 756-8019 or firstname.lastname@example.org

 The City's Brownfields Redevelopment Program provides resources that help to convert Brownfields from community liabilities into assets.
 Those resources involve funding as well as guidance to navigate the three-step process from Environmental Site Assessment (ESA) to cleanup.